Compressive Sensing with Wigner $D$-functions on Subsets of the Sphere: Numerical Results

-We now analyze the performance of the RGSF CS method as we vary $\lambda_c$.
-For this study we use $\Theta_2=\pi/2$ and vary $\lambda_c$ from 0.05 to 0.95 in increments of 0.025. \Cref{fig:srn_vs_lambda_c}a plots the near-field SNR and \Cref{fig:srn_vs_lambda_c}b plots the $\ell_2$ distance between the actual Wigner $D$-function coefficients $a$ and those from RGSF reconstruction, $\widehat{a} = U^* \sqrt{\Lambda}^{-1} \widehat{a}'$, where $\widehat{a}'$ is constructed from the recovered $\widehat{a}_1'$ and $\widehat{a}_2'=0$.
-In \Cref{fig:srn_vs_lambda_c}a, the lighter the curve corresponds to the larger cutoff $\lambda_c$.
+where $\widehat{a} = U^* \sqrt{\Lambda}^{-1} \widehat{a}'$, and $\widehat{a}'$ is constructed from the recovered $\widehat{a}_1'$ and $\widehat{a}_2'=0$.
+In \Cref{fig:error_vs_lambda_c}a, the lighter the curve corresponds to the larger cutoff $\lambda_c$.
 Thus, as $\lambda_c$ decreases, the reconstruction performance improves.
-Similarly, if we look at the distance between $a$ and $\widehat{a}$, the lower $\lambda_c$ values provide better reconstruction performance in the RGSF basis.
+Similarly, if we look at the relative error of the field and $\widehat{a}$, the lower $\lambda_c$ values provide better reconstruction performance in the RGSF basis.
 Not depicted here, however, is the case where $\lambda_c$ becomes very small.
 Experiments have shown that if $\lambda_c$ is taken to be too small, the reconstruction begins to grow in $R^\mrm{c}$ to values well above the true field.
 This is likely due to numerical accuracy problems in the basis pursuit method; functions with small $\t{\lambda}{_i^{\mu m}}$ contribute so little to the measurements in $R$ that minor fluctuations in their coefficients can lead to possibly sizable changes in the field on $R^\mrm{c}$.
 In summary, setting $\lambda_c$ too large can lead to poor reconstructions depending on the amount of energy the field has in $R^\mrm{c}$ while selecting $\lambda_c$ too small leads to errors due to an effective freedom to add RGSFs with small concentrations without a large effect on the measured portions of the field.
 Thus, two factors should go into picking an ideal $\lambda_c$, an idea of how well concentrated the field is (the larger this is, the larger $\lambda_c$ can be) and the maximum magnitude of the RGSFs discarded on $R$.

+We last analyze the performance of the RGSF CS method with respect to additive measurement noise. \Cref{thm:restricted_so3_accuracy}, in particular \eqref{eq:D_coef_error}, states that the coefficient relative error of the reconstruction $\widehat{a}$ increases with increasing noise.
+In \Cref{fig:noisy_recons} we plot the normalized coefficient error, \eqref{eq:norm_coeff_err}, as we increase the magnitude of the additive measurement noise.
+Again we have selected $\Theta_2=\pi/2$ and $\lambda_c = 0.05$.
+Each entry of the measurement noise vector is i.i.d. and uniformly distributed on the complex unit disc with radius $r_{\mrm{noise}}$ that gives the specified Peak Signal to Noise Radius ratio in dB,